-Clogged pores can be white, skin colored, or brown or black.
+Clogged pores can be white, pink, brown or black.

-Pores with white stuff are clogged with dead skin cells and oils like sebum.
+Pores with whiteheads are clogged with dead skin cells and oils like sebum.

-The dark stuff in pores is oxidized dead skin cells.
-The air causes a chemicals change that makes them look dark.
+Blackheads are oxidized dead skin cells.
+The air causes a chemicals reaction that makes pores look dark.

 Is it OK to squeeze clogged pores?